Krisbo/course-info/CH5-Exercises.md

 * What triggers a new epoch in Byzantine Leader-Driven Consensus (Alg.
 5.19)?
 * Compare the Byzantine Read/Write Epoch Consensus (Alg.
 5.17, 5.18) to authenticated double-echo broadcast (Alg.
 3.18).

----

-## Extra execises:

-* Compare the three algorithms 5.1, 5.2, 5.3 and 5.4.
-What are the performance benefits drawbacks?
-* What optimizations are possible to Read/Write Epoch Consensus (Alg.
-5.6) if it is used inside the Leader driven consensus (Alg 5.7).
-* Draw sequence charts for binary probabilistic consensus, one for an execution where the coin is tossed, one for an execution, where the coin has no effect.

 A leader for Byzantine Leader-Driven Consensus receives the following messages in the conditional collect primitive:
 ```html
 m1 = <STATE> ts = 2, v = "X", ws = { (ts = 2, v= "X")}  </STATE>